Skip to main content

 Provides students with an overview of the major areas of study across the diverse field of Communication.
 Attention is given to the study of argumentation, persuasion, mediated communication effects, rhetoric, face-to-face communication with family, friends, and romantic partners, social support, nonverbal and verbal communication, group communication, health communication, organizational communication, race and communication, sports and communication, and common research methods in the field.

-Continuation of Oral & Written Comm I; stress on deliberation and fundamentals of communication and public argument through speaking and writing.
-The campus Composition I general education requirement is fulfilled by this course in conjunction with CMN 111.
-Credit is not given for both CMN 111+CMN 112 and other courses that fulfill the Composition I requirement (such as RHET 101+ RHET 102; RHET 105; ESL 115); Credit is also not given for both CMN 111+ CMN 112 and CMN 101.
-CMN 111+ CMN 112 may not be taken by students who have completed the campus Composition I general education requirement.
-Prerequisite: CMN 111.
+Principles and practice in communication; stress on fundamentals of critical thinking in writing and speaking.
+The campus Composition I general education requirement is fulfilled by this course in conjunction with CMN 112.
+Credit is not given for both CMN 111 + CMN 112, and other courses that fulfill the Composition I requirement (such as RHET 101+RHET 102, RHET 105, ESL 115); Credit is also not given for both CMN 111+ CMN 112, and CMN 101.
+CMN 111+ CMN 112 cannot be taken by students who have completed the campus Composition I general education requirement.

 Supervised experience in assisting in the teaching of an undergraduate course in communication; practice in preparing and presenting brief lectures, conducting activities within class, and assisting students outside of class.
 Prerequisite: Junior standing, cumulative 3.0 grade-point average, 3.5 grade-point average in Communication coursework, recommendation from an instructor, and approval by application.